 For an odd $\dasasm$-triangle $A$, we denote the number of boundary zeros with indegree $2$ in the corresponding triangular six-vertex configuration by $\n_{0,\text{in}}(A)$, and number of boundary zeros with outdegree $2$ by $\n_{0,\text{out}}(A)$.
 In the example in Figure~\ref{DASASMgraph}, we have $\n_{0,\text{in}}(A)=0$ and $\n_{0,\text{out}}(A)=6$.
 Now, since all $2n+1$ top vertices have indegree $1$, the sum of all outdegrees is $2 \n_{0,\text{out}}(A) + [a_{n+1,n+1}=1]$ (where we use the Iverson bracket, i.e., $[\text{statement}]=1$ if the statement is true, and $0$ otherwise), while the sum of all indegrees is $2 \n_{0,\text{in}}(A) + 2n+1 + [a_{n+1,n+1}=-1]$, and, since $[a_{n+1,n+1}=1]-[a_{n+1,n+1}=-1]=a_{n+1,n+1}$, we can conclude that

 The lower bounds for $\n_{\pm 1}(A)$ are trivial and the upper bound for $\n_{0}(A)$ follows because the central entry of a $\dasasm$ is always non-zero.

-An example of a $\dasasm$ in which the upper bound of $\n_0$ is attained is the matrix where every other entry of the restriction of the superdiagonal (i.e., the secondary diagonal immediately above the main diagonal) to the fundamental triangle is $1$, the central entry is $(-1)^n$ and all other entries of the fundamental triangle are $0$.
-Next we display the corresponding odd $\dasasm$-triangles of order $4$ and $5$.
+An example of a $\dasasm$ in which the upper bound of $\n_0$ is attained is the matrix where every other entry of the restriction of the superdiagonal (i.e., the secondary diagonal immediately above the main diagonal) to the fundamental triangle is $1$, the central entry is $(-1)^n$ and all other entries of the fundamental triangle are $0$. \ilse{The corresponding odd $\dasasm$-triangles of order $4$ and $5$ are the following:}